-How to make a temporary shelter for a stray cat.
+How to make a temporary stray or feral cat shelter

 Stray and feral cats can often find it difficult to find warm and safe places to sleep, especially during the winter months.

 If you've encountered a cat on the street and you're unsure of whether it has an owner, keep in mind that it might be a feral cat.
 Feral cats are less likely to appeal to human contact and might even display aggression if they feel anxious – try not to approach unless you need to.

 Find out how to identify if a cat is stray or feral by reading our stray or feral cat guide.

 If the cat appears friendly, you should first try to find out whether it has a microchip.
 If the cat is uninjured and you can take it to a vet, they will be able to find out if it has a microchip and get in touch with the owners.
 (If the cat is injured, you'll need to contact the RSPCA, SSPCA or USPCA, depending on the location).

 If the cat appears well but you're unable to take it to the vet for scanning, get in contact with your local Cats Protection branch – you'll find contact details at www.cats.org.uk/find-us.
 While we will always help as soon as we are able, branches are run by volunteers in their spare time so we are unable to offer an emergency service.

 As they may not be able to come to collect the cat straight away, there are a few things you can do to help.
 Aside from providing the cat with fresh and clean drinking water, building a cat shelter will give them a space away from the elements.